TheBrownLab/phylofisher-pages/pages/introduction/contents.md

   - Automated removal of non-homologous sites, alignment, trimming, length filtering and single gene tree construction
   - Visualization of single gene trees and interactive selection of orthologs, paralogs, and removal of contamination
   - Generation of final statistics post ortholog selection and contamination removal
-    - Can be subset by user provided thresholds of completeness or by assigned taxonomy.
+    - Can be subset by user provided thresholds of completeness or by assigned taxonomy
   - Creation of chimeric taxa for use in phylogenomic analyses
   - Automated concatenation of phylogenomic matrices
 - Utilities for: